Contrast-Security-OSS/docs/content/tools/plugins/JenkinsPlugin.md

 * Enter the **Contrast URL** (the API URL to your Contrast instance).
 Use *https://app.contrastsecurity.com/Contrast/api* if you're a SaaS customer; all others use the URL of your Contrast UI (e.g., *https://contrastserver/Contrast/api*).
 * Enter the [Organization UUID](admin-orgsettings.html#apikey).
 Go to the **user menu > Organization Settings > API tab** to find the Organization UUID of the configured user in the Contrast UI.
 (You can also copy it from the URL after logging in to the Contrast UI.)
 * Choose the **Result of a vulnerable build** from the dropdown menu.
-* You can also check the box to fail a build if the **application is not found** in the Contrast application.
+* Check the box to fail a build if the **application is not found** in the Contrast application.
-* You can choose to allow global threshold conditions (described below) to be overridden in post-build actions.
+* Choose to allow global threshold conditions to be overridden in post-build actions.
+(See the **Global threshold conditions** section for more details.)
-* Click "Apply" to save the TeamServer profile.
+* Click the **Apply** button to save the profile settings.

 #### Test the connection

 When you add a Contrast profile, use the **Test TeamServer Connection** button to test your connection and make sure that all the fields are accurate.
 Contrast prompts you if the test is successful, or gives an error message if it fails.

-### Global Threshold conditions
+### Global threshold conditions

 Once a connection is made, complete the following fields for **Contrast Vulnerability Threshold Conditions**.